Skip to Content

 GRI 2-6, 308-2, 414-2

 In practice, we use three types of internally conducted compliance checks, which differ in their scopes.
-A responsibility of the Compliance Department, compliance checks are based on the information from publicly available sources (e.g., commercial databases, sanction lists, the Internet).
-Compliance checks result in a third-party risk rating and, if necessary, proposals for further action.
+These compliance checks, which are the responsibility of the Compliance Department, are based on the information from publicly available sources (e.g., commercial databases, sanction lists, the Internet).
+Compliance checks result in a third–party risk rating and, if necessary, proposals for further action.

 Depending on the type of compliance check, the outcome is valid for 6 or 12 months.
-More than 900 reviews take place annually.

-For potentially high-risk business cases, a third-party due diligence is carried out by external experts.
+More than 1000 reviews take place annually.
+For potentially high–risk business cases, a third–party due diligence is carried out by external experts.

 Our suppliers and business partners are required to maintain the same level of business ethics and integrity that we ask of our own companies and their employees.
 Our standard supplier contracts include a commitment that suppliers will abide by the ethical rules and principles set out in the Commitment to Ethical Conduct (Supplier Code of Conduct).
-We reserve the right to monitor compliance with the Commitment by requesting information using a questionnaire and conducting on-site inspections.

 From verification perspective, suppliers of nuclear power plants represent a specific category.
 Suppliers need to factor in the requirements of the Atomic Energy Act No. 263/2016 Coll., and the decrees of the State Office for Nuclear Safety.
 Suppliers of nuclear safety–relevant items and services undergo initial and repeated audits, and we continuously monitor the quality of their work.